c-daly/next_site/posts/ai-as-search.md

 ## The Central Insight: AI as Search

-When Deep Blue defeated Garry Kasparov in 1997, it evaluated 200 million chess positions per second, searching a vast tree of possible moves tofind the best path to victory.
+When Deep Blue defeated Garry Kasparov in 1997, it evaluated 200 million chess positions per second, searching a vast tree of possible moves to find the best path to victory.
 When ChatGPT writes an essay, it searches through probability distributions over trillions of possible token sequences to generate coherent text.
 Both are intelligent systems.
 Both solve problems by searching.
 But they search fundamentally different spaces, and that difference determines what they can and cannot do.

 ### State Spaces and Search

-A state space is the setof all possible configurations of a system.
+A state space is the set of all possible configurations of a system.
 In chess, each state is a board configuration; the state space contains approximately 10^43 legal positions.
 In robot navigation, each state might describe the robot's position, orientation, and the locations of obstacles.
 In image generation, each state could be a complete image with specific pixel values.
 The state space defines the universe of possibilities the AI must navigate.

-A search is the process of exploring this space, moving from one state to another according to transition rules, tofind states that satisfy goal conditions or optimize some objective function.
+A search is the process of exploring this space, moving from one state to another according to transition rules, to find states that satisfy goal conditions or optimize some objective function.
 The chess program searches for board positions leading to checkmate.
 The navigation system searches for collision-free paths to the destination.
 The image generator searches for pixel configurations matching a text description.

-We can formalize a search problem as a tuple ⟨S, s₀, A, T, G⟩ where S is the setof all states, s₀ ∈ S is the initial state, A is the setof actions, T: S × A → S is the state transition function, and G ⊆ S is the setof goal states.
+We can formalize a search problem as a tuple ⟨S, s₀, A, T, G⟩ where S is the set of all states, s₀ ∈ S is the initial state, A is the set of actions, T: S × A → S is the state transition function, and G ⊆ S is the set of goal states.
 This mathematical notation provides precision, but the intuition is simple: you start somewhere (s₀), you have actions available (A), those actions change your state (T), and you're trying to reach a goal (G).

 Intelligence emerges from effective search strategies.
 The history of AI is the history of discovering new state spaces to search and developing better algorithms to explore them.
 Each paradigm shift in AI (symbolic to neural, neural to linguistic) fundamentally changed what we search and how we search it.